MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P00-Getting-Started/content.md

 The first feature the client wants you to implement is the feed, which displays all of today's featured products on the Product Hunt.
 Build a quick prototype to shows the client all the core features in action.

+# Learning Outcomes

+By the end of this tutorial, you should know...

+1. How to work with APIs.
+1. How to build a network layer in Swift.
+1. How to decode JSON into Swift models.
+1. How to take advantage of mock data.
+1. How to display data in tableviews with custom UI.

 # What We're Building

 ![Preview final product](assets/final-product.png)